annazhang1998/PKUdmg2020/README.md

 ## Prerequisites

 Students are expected to have taken at least a basic first year graduate statistics sequence, and to have a basic familiarity with R. Students should bring their laptops with R installed.
-They are encouraged to download, install and experiment with the R packages: ``bayesTFR``, ``bayesLife``.
+They are encouraged to download, install and experiment with the R packages: ``bayesTFR``, ``bayesLife`` and ``bayesPop R``.

 For those who may not be familiar with **Bayesian Statistics**, you can prepare yourself with the links listed in the resource.